Quantock Hills: Cultural attractions and places of interest

 A series of concerts called Music on the Quantocks takes place each year in Quantock villages.
 Headlining acts have included Sir James Galway, guitarist John Williams and choral groups The Sixteen, The Tallis Scholars and the Gabrieli Consort.
 The concerts are run by volunteers.

 One of the most popular Coleridge Cottage is a cottage situated in Nether Stowey.
 It was constructed in the 17th century as a building containing a parlour, kitchen and service room on the ground floor and three corresponding bed chambers above.
 It has been designated by English Heritage as a grade II* listed building.
 Having served for many years as Moore's Coleridge Cottage Inn, the building was acquired for the nation in 1908, and the following year it was handed over to the National Trust.
 On 23 May 1998, following a £25,000 appeal by the Friends of Coleridge and the National Trust, two further rooms on the first floor were opened.

 At Aley is Quantock Lodge, a green-grey 19th-century mansion built from cockercombe tuff.
 It was the family home of Henry Labouchere, 1st Baron Taunton, until the 1960s when it was converted into a school.
 In 2000, it became a centre for recreation and banqueting and summer camps for youths.

 Broomfield is home to Fyne Court.
 Once the home of pioneer 19th century electrician, Andrew Crosse.
 Since 1972 it has been owned by the National Trust.
-It has been leased from the National Trust since 1974 by the Somerset Wildlife Trust (Formally Somerset Trust for Nature Conservation) and is run as a nature reserve and visitor centre.
-The Quantock Hills AONB Service have their headquarters at Fyne Court.
+The Quantock Hills National Landscape Service have their headquarters at Fyne Court.